TimHanneman/Job-Application-Statistics/README.md

 It will be interesting to see if my impressions match what the statistics says.

-Here are my hypothesis:
+Here are my hypotheses:
+1) Apply directly to the company.
-1) Easy Applications aren't very sucessful.
+2) Easy Applications aren't very sucessful.
-2) Apply directly to company.
 3) For most applications you can assume rejection from an application within a week.
+4) There are still a few workplaces out there with a longer time frame before getting back to you.
-4) Make or pay for a personalized resume. *(No data for this)
+5) Make or pay for a personalized resume. *(No data for this)

+Future Investigations on Resumes:
+Does having a graduate degree make a difference?
+What is the impact of having certifications?
+Relevant work experience, or having continuous employeement?
+One page, or Two page resume?